katiekoschland/grid_ticket_tech_test/README.md

 |  y_coord | number range from -10 to + 10

 ````
+2) How would you change your program if you were working with a much larger world size?

+    * During this project I was thinking about the real world application of the underlying principles in my code.
+I considered the world as a sample size.
+If a user inputed their postcode a method of similar logic would read the postcode and define the users location as Longitude and latitude.
+The measurement of distance would need to be more accurate and be useful to the user i.e in miles or with estimated travel time.

+    The format of the data would also need to be adapted to handle a much larger population.
+I would consider changing the JSON file to be put into a database.

-2) How might you change your program if you needed to support multiple events at the same location?
+3) How might you change your program if you needed to support multiple events at the same location?

-3) How would you change your program if you were working with a much larger world size?
+    * In order to support multiple events at the same location, I would remove the constraint on my load_events method that only allows one event to be stored and filter the results by user preference.

 4) Any other future improvements?
+   *I would like to implement twilio-ruby gem to this program, which will allow a user to also receive the closest events as a text message.
 ````